 - We advise Australians not to travel to Crimea at this time as it is not under Government control.

-- Australians presently in Crimea, or the eastern provinces of Donetsk and Luhansk should leave by commercial means if it is safe to do so.
-If you are unable to leave, limit your movements, stay indoors, and avoid demonstrations and large public gatherings.
-The Australian Government’s ability to provide consular assistance in these locations may be limited.
+- Australians presently in Crimea, or the eastern provinces of Donetsk and Luhansk, should leave by commercial means if it is safe to do so.
+The Australian Government’s ability to provide consular assistance in these locations is limited.

 - Be a smart traveller.
 Before heading overseas: